SuperOfficeDocs/data-access/docs/netserver/web-services/index.md

 string myContactWebUrl = myContact.Urls.Length > 0 ? myContact.Urls[0].Value : "";
 ```

-To summarize: **The agent object presents the services and the carrier object (such as Person and PersonEntity) represents the data passed back and forth to the server by the agent, depending on the configuration.** Agents are used to execute actions, for example, call methods.
+To summarize: **The agent presents the services and the carrier (such as Person and PersonEntity) represents the data passed back and forth to the server.** Agents are used to execute actions by calling methods.

-Carrier entities resemble Entity objects.
-In contrast, carrier objects (not ending in Entity) such as Contact and Person, are more similar to **Row objects**.
+Entity carriers resemble [NetServer Core Entities][1].
+In contrast, read-only carrier are more similar to [NetServer Core Rows][10].

 ## Calling a web service

-The web services are bundled in your [Developer Tools][4] subscription.
+Access to the web services is included in your [Developer Tools][4] subscription.

-The service-oriented aspects of NetServer web services provide many means to an end.
 You have the option to:

 * Use NetServer Proxies ([NuGet packages][6])
-* Generate a [custom proxy][5] by adding a web service
+* Generate a [custom proxy][5]
 * Use the [WebAPI client][9]
 * Use RESTful [WebAPI endpoints][7]
 * Use RESTful [Agent endpoints][8]

-> [!NOTE]
-> Your Online application is not allowed to place .NET assemblies in a tenant web application and must use the web services for all interactions.

 <!-- Referenced links -->
 [1]: ../entities/index.md